Sacramento Neighborhoods See Surge In Cockroach Infestations

 Hernandez is one of many who’s seen them slithering and hiding around the house.
 They’re invading by the dozens and Hernandez said it’s worse than ever before.
 Her neighbor just down the road is trying to operate a barber business in the garage.

 “I’d be chillin’ and there would be a cockroach just running around and I’d get scared,” said Jason Venegas.
-“I’ve probably seen like 60 maybe, yeah I’ve seen a lot.”READ MORE: SB I-5 Traffic Backed Up Through Stockton Due To Rollover Crash
+“I’ve probably seen like 60 maybe, yeah I’ve seen a lot.”READ MORE: NorCal Highs Could Hit 108 On Memorial Day, Excessive Heat Watch Issued

 CBS13 called three Sacramento pest control companies who said they were seeing a surge in calls about cockroach infestations.
 But this is not uncommon during the summer.
 Cockroaches like warmer temperatures.